Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 The murder trial for a Mississippi teen who was burned alive in 2014 is set to begin this week.
 Jury selection will reportedly begin on Monday, October 9.

-Jessica Chambers was just 19 years old was she brutally murdered.
+Jessica Chambers was just 19 years old when she brutally murdered.
 On December 6, 2014, the former cheerleader left her mom’s home to clean out her car while wearing pajama pants.
 She never returned home.
-She was found later that night stumbling in a nearby wooded area.
-Both she and her car were on fire.
-The teen had been doused with an accelerant before being set ablaze.
-Chambers suffered burns on more than 90% of her body, according to CNN, and she was still alive.
-She told first responders that someone did it to her and some responders even believe she said a man’s name.
-She was rushed by helicopter to a hospital where she died the next day.
-Her horrible death has haunted the tiny town of Courtland, which has a population of just 500.
+She was found later that night coming from the woods on a rural road across from her burning car.
+Prosecutors believe Chambers' car had been doused with an accelerant before being set ablaze, and she suffered burns on more than 90% of her body, according to CNN.
+She was still alive when first responders reached her, and she told them the name of a man she said was responsible for the heinous act.

 Quinton Tellis, 29, is standing trial for her murder.
 He’s facing capital murder charge for her death.

 "I asked her, 'Why are you putting so much gas?'
 She said, 'I'm going somewhere,'" Fadhel told the Associated Press.